Talk at Thriplow

 Children learn synthetic phonics systematically as a whole year group from the beginning of Reception.
 Reception children begin with phonological awareness activities.
 Reception and KS1 use Letters and Sounds as a basis for their teaching.
 We use Read Write Inc letter formation rhymes and phoneme cards.
 Assessment of phonics is carried out 1:1 by the class teacher or teaching assistant.
 Reception children are assessed in Baseline and teacher assessment.
 Children are assessed in phonics upon entering Year One and then again in December, March and then the phonics check in June.
 Children who are not meeting satisfactory progress are then given additional support at each stage, often in a small group or individual basis.

-The last two years data show we are achieving above the national percentage.
+In 2018 and 2019 data showed we were achieving above the national percentage.
+In June 2020 children were not asked to take the Phonics Check.
 Children who do not reach the expected standard are given extra support to achieve the phonics check in Year Two this is decided on a needs basis as what support would be most beneficial.
-If a child goes into Year Three having not passed the check, they would be put on the class action plan and monitored more closely for progress.
+If a child goes into Year Three having not passed the check, they would be part of the Provision Map and monitored more closely for progress.

-All teachers throughout the school carry out continuous formative assessment and this is put into the whole class action plans.
+All teachers throughout the school carry out continuous formative assessment and this is put into the Provision Maps.
 This is regularly updated and it shows what additional support and progress is happening within each class.
 These are shared with other class teachers, teaching assistants and the head teacher in staff meetings and also governors with a subject specific responsibility.

 At Thriplow we use a thorough, systematic and creative approach to the teaching of writing.
 The National Curriculum is used as the ‘bare bones’ for how teachers plan their writing sequences.